-Demagnetization recognition is suppressed during the first $t{supp}$ time.
+Demagnetization recognition is suppressed during the first t{supp} time (typical 1.5 μ s).
 This suppression may be necessary in applications where the transformer has a large leakage inductance and at low output voltages or start-up.

 7.7 Continuous Conduction Mode (CCM)